aritraroy/KerningViews/README.md

 ```

 # Usage
 You should see the sample app for complete usage details.
-You can either use these views and set the attribute via XML or programatically change the kerning factor as required.
+You can either use these views and set the attribute via XML or programmatically change the kerning factor as required.

 ### XML

 Just use the  ```KerningTextView ``` or  ```KerningButton ``` in your XML layouts.
 If you do not put the  ```kv_spacing ``` attribute then it will behave as a normal TextView with no letter spacing.

-You can customize the letter spacing by using the ```kv_spacing ``` atribute with different kerning facctor (including floating point values).
+You can customize the letter spacing by using the ```kv_spacing ``` attribute with different kerning factor (supports floating point values).

  ```java
 <com.andrognito.kerningview.KerningTextView